+Most experienced governors would advise new governors that priority attention to the first budget is one of the most important activities that will occur during the transition period.
 Second, simply accepting the previous administration's budget invites mischief in the legislature.
 A signal that the new governor plans to make only cosmetic budget changes may alert a legislator to assert his or her own priorities, implicitly criticizing the governor for lack of leadership.
 This approach to the budget may be encouraged by cabinet officers' appealing to the legislature for changes in what they see as unfair budget decisions from a previous administration.
 The appropriations process is difficult enough without this type of legislative chaos.

 While a great deal of attention must be paid to the first budget, it is important not to lose yourself in the details of the first budget, forgetting the long-term vision of the office.
 The gubernatorial strategy most widely employed by experienced and successful governors, and repeating a common theme of transition, is to identify a limited number of issues and pursue them with every resource at hand.
 This perspective looks upon the processes of government and the people around the governor as resources to accomplish the governor's goals.
+Problems inherent in the outgoing governor's budget will become the new governor's problems when they come up later in the year.